NileshChandekar/cephalocon/README.md

 To further analyze the scraped metrics, you can execute a query using `jq`, a lightweight and flexible command-line JSON processor.
-For example, to extract the average request duration for all buckets in the `us-east-1` region.
+For example, to extract the total request for user17 in the `all` region.
 The following query uses `jq` to:

 * Select only the metrics with a region of `us-east-1`